-It is possible to purchase a ticket to the top of the dome on weekends only at 13:00 on the dot.
-A ticket cost 35 DKK.
+The dome is accessible at only 13:00.
 However, only a few tickets (~30) are sold, so be sure to be there about 15 minutes early.
 Tickets cost 35 DKK.

 In the past Nyhavn used to be a seedy area where drunken sailors would go and most others would avoid.
 It was well known for prostitution, gambling, and pubs.
 Of course, it is now an area beloved by locals and tourists alike.